rasmusnuko/SMC0/README.md

 # **NotePerformer**

 ## Problem
-An accurate portrayal of a musical piece is not always guaranteed, due to poor playback qualities, both the overall sound and phrasing prevent the composer from having a seamless workflow.
+Accurate portrayal of a musical piece from digital engraving software is not always guaranteed.
+This is due to poor playback qualities, both the overall sound and phrasing prevent the composer from having a seamless workflow.

 ## Focus Group
 We want to establish a focus group with approx.  80% trained composers and 20% musicologists.